MrThygesen16/COMP3100Stage2/README.md

 ----

-### Instructions for running individual Configuration Files
+### Section 2: Instructions for running individual Configuration Files

 Once the steps above have been completed, you may wish to run each configuration file individually.